emberjs/rfcs/text/1000-make-array-built-in.md

 ## Summary

-Today, when using gjs/gts/`<template>`, in order to bind event listeners, folks _must import_ the `(array)` helper.
+Today, when using gjs/gts/`<template>`, in order make arrays in templates, folks _must import_ the `(array)` helper.
-Because creating arrays is fairly commonplace, this is a grating annoyance for developers.
+Because creating arrays is fairly commonplace, this is an annoyance for developers, in part, due to how almost every other language has array literal syntax.

 This RFC proposes that `(array)` be built in to `glimmer-vm` and not require importing.